TheMonDon/DBM_RawData/Persistent Roles/README.md

 It will save the users roles into a file under ./roles/(SERVER_ID)/(MEMBER_ID).txt It will delete the file after they rejoin the server.

+9/5/2019: Added pr **COMMAND** this will enable/disable the system per server, very simple.

-Note: Probably requires DBM Beta and Mods.
+Note: Requires DBM Beta and Mods.